soofstad/react-oauth2-pkce/README.md

   // Optionally provide a callback function to run _after_ the
   // user has been redirected back from the auth server postLogin?: () => void  // default: () => null
   // Which method to use for login.
-Can be either 'redirect' or 'popup'
+Can be 'redirect', 'replace', or 'popup'
   // Note that most browsers block popups by default.
 The library will print a warning and fallback to redirect if the popup is blocked
-  loginMethod: 'redirect' | 'popup'  // default: 'redirect'
+  loginMethod: 'redirect' | 'replace' | 'popup'  // default: 'redirect'
   // Optional callback function for the 'refreshTokenExpired' event.
   // You likely want to display a message saying the user need to log in again.
 A page refresh is enough. onRefreshTokenExpire?: (event: TRefreshTokenExpiredEvent) => void  // default: undefined